September 09, 2025

 In the 1980s, the developing aquaculture in the region caught the attention of international experts in the field.

-A group of scientists worked in Nepal and found that vertical cages were more productive and showed double growth than horizontal ones.
+A group of scientists working in Nepal found that vertical cages were more productive, showing double the growth of horizontal ones.

-Currently, there are many aquaculture challenges, like the supply of quality feed and transportation issues, which, if overcome, can boost Nepal as one of the global destinations of fish production and reach its growth potential.
+Currently, Nepal faces numerous aquaculture challenges, including the supply of quality feed and transportation issues, which, if overcome, can boost Nepal as one of the global destinations of fish production and reach its growth potential.

 Challenges

-Lack of use of the latest biological solutions and modern technology is a cause of concern to increase the productivity of fish farming in Nepal.
+Lack of use of the latest biological solutions and modern technology is a cause of concern for increasing the productivity of fish farming in Nepal.

 Also, diseases are quite common due to a large amount of production across the country.